 Under the direction of the Chairman & CEO, each of the central professional areas and functions, with due regard to their logical and professional connections, are led by Deputy CEOs (Heads of Divisions).
-The General Deputy CEO in charge of the Bank's Group Governance and Operations Division is responsible for providing the framework for group governance, with the proviso that each head of
+The current manager in charge of the Bank's Group Governance and Operations Division is responsible for providing the framework for group governance, with the proviso that each head of division, head of business area and functional area manager is also responsible for group-level business and functional governance.